mesosphere/dcos-commons/frameworks/cassandra/docs/limitations.md

 ## Node Count

-The DC/OS Cassandra Service must be deployed with at least 3 nodes.
+The DC/OS {{ data.techName }} Service must be deployed with at least 3 nodes.

 ## Security

-Apache Cassandra's native TLS, authentication, and authorization features are not supported at this time.
+{{ data.techName }}'s native TLS, authentication, and authorization features are not supported at this time.

 ## Data Center Name

-The name of the data center cannot be changed after installation. `service.data_center` and `service.rack` options are not allowed to be modified once Cassandra is installed.
+The name of the data center cannot be changed after installation. `service.data_center` and `service.rack` options are not allowed to be modified once {{ data.techName }} is installed.

 ```
 "service": {